awsdocs/iam-user-guide/doc_source/IAM_UseCases.md

 For examples of what these policies might look like, see [Access Control](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAuthAccess.html) in the *Amazon Simple Storage Service Developer Guide*\.
 For information on how policies are evaluated at runtime, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.

-### User's Role Change<a name="S3_UserRoleChange"></a>
+### User's Job Function Change<a name="S3_UserRoleChange"></a>

-At some point, one of the developers, Zhang, changes roles and becomes a manager\.
+At some point, one of the developers, Zhang, changes job functions and becomes a manager\.
 We assume that he no longer needs access to the documents in the `share/developers` directory\.
 John, as an admin, moves Zhang to the `Managers` group and out of the `Developers` group\.
 With just that simple reassignment, Zhang automatically gets all permissions granted to the `Managers` group, but can no longer access data in the `share/developers` directory\.

 ### Integration with a Third\-Party Business<a name="S3_3rdPartyBusiness"></a>